-Because of the above recommendation to use only non-streaming mode, the IVR prompt cache is never used and the HTTP Client cache is the primary cache.
+Use only non-streaming mode, so that the IVR prompt cache is never used and the HTTP Client cache is the primary cache.
 The HTTP Client cache also has the advantage of being able to store 100 MB of prompts, whereas the IVR cache is limited to 16 MB.